-When this feature is selected, the headlights will activate and remain on for up to 90 seconds when the doors are unlocked with the remote keyless entry transmitter.
-To 1 make your selection, press and release the FUNCTION SELECT button until "OFF," "30 sec.," "60 sec.," or "90 sec." appears.
+When this feature is selected, the headlights will activate and remain on for up to 90 seconds when the doors are unlocked with the RKE transmitter.
+To make your selection, press and release the FUNCTION SELECT button until "Off," "30 sec.," "60 sec.," or "90 sec." appears.